 Getting to know the manufacturer and product

-It is important for me to become familiar with the product in question, as well as the manufacturer.
-While I do not have the ability to test products for toxic chemicals, I have my own procedure for evaluating a product.
+Despite its favorable rating in the EWG cosmetics database, I like to get to know the product and the manufacturer.
+While I have no ability to test products for toxic chemicals, I have my own procedure for evaluating them.

 Conclusion about the Skin Deep database